Skip to main content

 Examples

 In the following section, we discuss several examples of topology files.
-Any topology file can be verified using the JSON schema defined in schema.

 Simple